-say they are out-
+say they are outperforming their peers

-performing their peers

 These scaleups came from across all regions and sectors.
-They vary considerably in age, and many are long established businesses.
+They vary considerably in age, and many are long established businesses increasing costs to the business (e.g. through inflation, costs of raw materials, offering higher wages)